 - Include cruciferous vegetables.
 Cruciferous vegetables, such as broccoli, cauliflower, Brussels sprouts and cabbage, are high in B vitamins and aid in estrogen detoxification.
 While the jury is out on the actual amount per day to eat, we recommend consuming at least one serving per day.
 One serving is equal to ½ cup cooked or 1 cup raw.

 - Limit foods that contain polychlorobiphenyls (PCBs) and pesticides.
 It is suggested to eat as organic as possible and to be aware of potential sources of pesticides, which may interfere with hormone metabolism.
 Try to choose organic fish/shellfish, meat, poultry, milk and dairy products.
 When choosing fruits and vegetables, be sure to buy organic for those listed as “The Dirty Dozen,” or the types of produce most exposed to pesticides, which can be found here: https://www.ewg.org/foodnews/dirty-dozen.php

-- Moderate soy intake Moderate amounts of soy intake may be helpful in managing Endometriosis.
+- Moderate amounts of soy intake may be helpful in managing Endometriosis.
 Despite conflicting data, there is no reason to avoid soy consumption.
-However, unprocessed or minimally processed soy products, such as tofu, tempeh and edamame, are suggested over processed soy products, such as soy sauce, as they contain less of the beneficial compounds and potentially more sodium, sugar and other additives.
+Unprocessed or minimally processed soy products, such as tofu, tempeh and edamame, are preferred instead of processed soy products, such as soy sauce, as they contain less of the beneficial compounds and potentially more sodium, sugar and other additives.